-FFT’s HML bands differ to the Department for Education fixed thresholds in that FFT rank all pupils within a cohort based on the full range of available prior attainment data, (test and teacher assessment), and then break the ranks into exact thirds.
+FFT’s HML bands for target setting differ to the Department for Education fixed thresholds in that FFT rank all pupils within a cohort based on the full range of available prior attainment data, (test and teacher assessment), and then break the ranks into exact thirds.
 This has the effect of defining a pupil’s performance relative to all pupils in the same year group; whereas the DfE method defines the general make up of a year group comparative to the other year groups based on fixed thresholds.

-Guidance can be found in the “Help centre” in the dropdown menu under the question mark (?) icon in the top-right of the FFT Aspire site.
+Detailed guidance can be found in the “Help centre” in the dropdown menu under the question mark (?) icon in the top-right of the FFT Aspire site.
 Here, you will find a range of different written documents and video guides.